 We hear you have also a passionate relation to music.
 What instrument do you play?

 I play the saxophone, not as a professional though!
-I’ve been playing for around 30 years and try to find time every week to play a little.
+I’ve been playing for over 30 years and try to find time every week to play a little.
 The sax is a bit of a jazzy instrument so that’s where I usually find myself.

 It’s an important break for me.
 Without art and music, life would be soulless, I reckon.